What's involved in an interview shoot?

 The quieter the better.
 The rest depends on availability on the date you prefer.
 The final consideration is aesthetics.

-What should I wear for the interview?
+What should they wear for the interview?

 Solid colors or large-print designs recommended (no tight patterns like pinstripes).
 Avoid bright whites or extremely dark colors like black or navy blue.
 Jewelry is fine if it doesn't make any noise.